Two dancers withdraw from Kerala temple festival after it bars ‘non-Hindu’ Bharatanatyam artist

 Around 800 artists are slated to perform at a 10-day festival at the temple and they have all only been allowed if they identify as Hindu.

 Born a Muslim, Mansiya identifies as an atheist.
-Citing existing traditions, temple authorities barred her from performing at the festival in spite of the schedule being planned in advance, the dancer said in a Facebook post on March 27.
+Citing existing traditions, temple authorities barred her from performing at the festival in despite planning the event well ahead of time, the dancer had said in a Facebook post on March 27.

-Anju Arvind, a classical dancer and research scholar from Hyderabad, on Thursday condemned the discrimination against fellow artists on the basis of their religion.
+Anju Aravind, a classical dancer and research scholar from Hyderabad, on Thursday condemned the discrimination against fellow artists on the basis of their religion.
 At the last minute, she said, dancers were informed that they cannot perform despite being selected.

-Arvind noted that religious conditions had not been imposed in the previous years’ festivals.
+Aravind noted that religious conditions had not been imposed in the previous years’ festivals.
 “As an artist, with the full realisation that art has no caste or religion, I cannot perform dance on that stage by writing ‘Hindu’ to my art,” she wrote in a Facebook post.
 “Therefore I boycott this opportunity.”

 Another dancer, Devika Sajeevan, also boycotted the event to express solidarity with her contemporaries.